johnmath/johnmath.github.io_old/_posts/2020-09-09-compute_order_dfs.markdown

     return list(memo)
 ```

 **DFS (depth-first search)** is a graph traversal algorithm that starts at a "root" node and explores as far down that each of root's branches as possible before backtracking and moving onto the next branch.
-Below is a gif that shows how DFS traverses a graph (**Source**: https://codeforces.com/blog/entry/68138)
+Below is a gif that shows how DFS traverses a graph ([**Source**](https://codeforces.com/blog/entry/68138))

 ![digraph](https://codeforces.com/predownloaded/8d/be/8dbe5d89e58b67f3d8e4d8e0e8eb3358ba921b28.png)